UW-INFO442-SP24/reading-rabbit/README.md

 We are focused on [UN SDG #4: Quality Education](https://www.un.org/sustainabledevelopment/education/), targeting specifically the objective 4.1, which emphasizes inclusive and equitable quality education and promotes lifelong learning opportunities for all.
 Our project seeks to mitigate the economic and engagement constraints that have limited educational access and quality during the pandemic.

 ## How Might We
-Address the disparity in reading levels among K-5 children in Seattle affected by online learning?
-"Reading Rabbit" provides curated links and recommendations to free children’s books and other interactive learning materials to support literacy.
+How might we address the disparity between reading levels among K-5 children in the Seattle area who were adversely impacted by online learning during the COVID-19 pandemic and provide a digital platform that supports reading literacy?

 ## Functional Requirements
 ### Priority 0 (P0)